 The Bonsai is quite unique in its multi-mode faithful recreation of existing units.
 There are other Tube Screamer-inspired pedals that offer multiple TS flavors, but they all include extra circuit variations and tweaking options that put them in the “evolutions” category below, rather than in the “clones” one.

-Here’s a list of other pedals that take the Tube Screamer’s tone in new directions.
+Here’s a list of other pedals that represent fine tube screamer alternatives.

 [Best Dual Channel TS-Style Evolution]